| | | | | |

 Why Fanatec?

 Fanatec grew out of EndorAG, a German company established in the late 1990s, and became the brand’s consumer-facing sim racing arm.
 The Podium DD1 and DD2 launched in 2019 – among the earliest consumer direct drive bases available.
-Then came the Corsair acquisition in September 2024, which stabilised the brand after what had been a genuinely anxious period for the community.
+Then came the Corsair acquisition in September 2024, which stabilised the brand after what had been a properly anxious period for the community.
 Manufacturing muscle, financial backing, and a clear product roadmap – you can see all of that filtering through into recent price drops and the new product quality.

 GT3 returns to the CSL Series!